Endtest Security

 Endtest has received the ISO 27001 certification.
 ISO 27001 is the international standard that is recognized globally for managing risks to the security of information you hold.

 Endtest is also compliant with the European General Data Protection Regulation (GDPR).
-Our cloud-based testing platform does not require the use of customer PII, PHI, or other sensitive data.
+Our cloud-based testing platform does not require the use of real user account PII, PHI, or other sensitive data.
 The use of sanitized or synthetic data for testing is, in fact, considered a best practice in QA testing.
-With the passing of the 2018 EU General Data Protection Law (GDPR), Endtest classifies itself as a data processor with respect to its customers' Test Data and as a data controller with respect to its customers' Account Data.
+With the passing of the 2018 EU General Data Protection Law (GDPR), Endtest carefully has taken extra precautions with respect to its customers' Test Data and as a data controller when necessary to its customers' Account Data.

 Endtest continues to mature its governance program to support the evolving regulatory landscape.

-The first category consists of data about our customers' access to and use of our service, and includes information about the specific customer employees or contractors that use our service.
-We refer to this data as "Account Data".
+The first category consists of data about our customers' access to and use of our service, and includes information about the specific customer employees or other individuals that use our service.
+We refer to this data as “Account Data”.

-- Maintain policies, procedures and protocols to ensure that we only process personal data lawfully, fairly, transparently, and in accordance with other privacy standards set forth in the GDPR;
+We maintain policies, procedures, and protocols to ensure that we only process personal data securely, fairly, transparently, and in accordance with other privacy standards.
+We take appropriate technical and organizational measures to protect personal data.

 We can provide additional information about our data privacy practices on request.